 Notifications API

-Subscribe to real-time vessel events via webhooks or WebSocket.
-Get notified instantly when vessels arrive at ports, change course, enter geofences, or update their ETA -- without polling the API.
+Subscribe to vessel events via webhooks or WebSocket.
+Get notified when vessels arrive at ports, move, enter geofences, or update their ETA, without polling the API.
+Two flavors are available: standard notifications for explicit vessel lists, and advanced notifications for polygon geofencing with attribute filters.

 Overview

-The Notifications API lets you create event-driven subscriptions for the vessels you care about.
-Instead of repeatedly polling endpoints, you define a notification configuration specifying which vessels to watch, which event types to listen for, and where to deliver events.
-VesselAPI then pushes matching events to your webhook URL or WebSocket connection in real time.
+The Notifications API lets you create event-driven subscriptions.
+Instead of repeatedly polling endpoints, you define a notification specifying what to watch, which event types to listen for, and where to deliver events.
+VesselAPI then pushes matching events to your webhook URL, your WebSocket connection, or both.

 Quick Start